College of Rehabilitation Sciences

 All applicants to the MPT program must self-declare prior adult criminal convictions and listing as an offender on the Child Abuse Registry or Adult Abuse Registry in the application process.
 Any fraudulent claims made on the self-declaration will result in immediate dismissal from the program.

-For those applicants admitted to the program, the self-declaration communications will be destroyed upon the applicant’s submission of original, current, official versions of their (a) Criminal Record Check with Vulnerable Sector Search, (b) Child Abuse Registry Check and (c) Adult Abuse Registry Check to the Academic Coordinator of Clinical Education of the MPT program.
+For applicants admitted to the program, original, current, official versions of their (a) Criminal Record Check with Vulnerable Sector Search, (b) Child Abuse Registry Check and (c) Adult Abuse Registry Check will be required.
 Documents procured by the student will remain the property of the student.

-It is essential that successful applicants obtain and submit each of these documents in strict accordance with the processes and timelines provided by the Department of Physical Therapy.
-Information on these requirements will be emailed to incoming students near the end of June 2025.
+It is essential that successful applicants obtain and submit post-admission documents in strict accordance with the processes and timelines provided by the Department of Physical Therapy.
+Information on these requirements will be emailed to incoming students near the end of June 2027.

 Admission Eligibility: Having an adult criminal record does not automatically result in denial of admission to the MPT program.